 Earnest Parent PLUS Refinancing

 Fortunately, more lenders are beginning to offer Parent PLUS refinancing — including Earnest.
-Earnest’s Parent PLUS refinancing loans come with variable rates starting at 2.5% APR with autopay.
-Fixed-rate loans start at 3.89% APR with autopay.
+Earnest’s Parent PLUS refinancing loans come with variable rates starting at 2.49% APR with autopay and fixed rates starting at 3.50% APR with autopay.

 Earnest offers the same flexible repayment options and service to Parent PLUS borrowers as it does to student borrowers.

 Alternatives to Using Earnest

 Earnest loans have several noteworthy features, but it’s still a good idea to weigh all your options before deciding on a lender.
-Make sure you receive quotes from multiple loan providers so you can see what’s available to you.
+Earnest has many competitors and alternatives, so you may want to consider comparing quotes from multiple loan providers before making a decision.